Topeka family wants answers after discovering man who assaulted son has three active warrants

-TOPEKA (KSNT)- A Topeka family is desperate for answers after months of waiting.
-21-year-old Anthony Tankersley had just finished shopping at Walmart and was trying to catch a bus ride home when he was assaulted.
+TOPEKA, Kan.
+(KSNT) – A Topeka family is desperate for answers after months of waiting.
+Twenty-one-year-old Anthony Tankersley had just finished shopping at Walmart and was trying to catch a bus ride home when he was assaulted.

 Tankersley, who has struggled with Cerebral Palsy his entire life, turned to ask a man by the name of Shawn White where the bus was going.
 That is when White punched Tankersley in the face.
 Five months later, he still hasn’t recovered.